megataps/SmartWeather/README.md

     - [ ] Encryption for sensitive information   - *Just put secret key into gradle properties file*
 - [ ] Accessibility for Disability Supports:
     - [x] Talkback: *Use a screen reader.*
-    - [x] Scaling Text: *Display size and font size: To change the size of items on your screen, adjust the display size or font size.*
+    - [x] Scaling Text: *Display size and font-size: To change the size of items on your screen, adjust the display size or font size.*

 <br>

 # <a name="build_guide"></a>How to Build & Deploy to devices
-This simple app use gradle for build and deploy.
-But keep in mind that, It's should use CI/CD for real project to speed up our performance.
+This simple app uses Gradle to build and deploy.
+But keep in mind that, It's should use CI/CD for the real projects to speed up our performance.

 -  Setup Android SDK & Gradle
 -  Install Android Build Tools version 30.0.2